How do I audition?

 Typically, the Open team rehearses on Fridays from 7-11pm, Saturdays from 2-8pm (varies season to season), and every other Sundays (time TBA).
-Rehearsal schedule for the A team is currently TBA.
-During show season, the Open class Friday rehearsal time stays but Saturday times will vary for both teams depending on performance time and space availability.
+Rehearsal schedule for the A team is Fridays from 7-11pm, Saturdays 9am-2pm (varies), and every other Sunday 1-9pm during show season, the Open class Friday rehearsal time stays but Saturday times will vary for both teams depending on performance time and space availability.

 What is the maximum age you accept?